Hugh V. Perkins: Early life and education

 Perkins was born in Toledo, Ohio, and raised in Cleveland Heights, Ohio.
 His mother was Frances Adams Perkins and his father, Hugh V. Perkins Sr., was a vice principal at Cleveland Heights High School and received his Ph.D. in education from Western Reserve University.
 Hugh V. Jr. ("Vic") graduated Oberlin College with a B.A. and Bachelor of School Music in 1941.
 After serving in the Seventh U.S. Army in World War II, Perkins received an M.A. in counseling and guidance (1946) and a Ph.D. in educational psychology with a doctoral dissertation on The effects of social-emotional climate and curriculum on group learning of in-service teachers (1949) in the Committee on Human Development at the University of Chicago.
 Perkins studied with Carl Rogers, Lee Cronbach, and other noted psychologists at Chicago.
 He was also mentored by Daniel Prescott, who had worked with Jean Piaget and with whom Perkins moved, along with the Institute for Child Study, to Maryland.
 In 1957, Perkins received an Ed.D. in early childhood and elementary education from New York University with a dissertation entitled A study of selected factors influencing perceptions of and changes in children's self-concepts.
 In retirement, Perkins earned a master's degree in public affairs and had completed all but his dissertation toward a third doctorate, the last one in national security studies from the University of Maryland, when he died in Madras, India, in 1988.

 Career

 In 1958–1959, Perkins received a Fulbright Fellowship to give workshops and lectures all over Pakistan.
 His child development course in Karachi is considered the first of its kind for educators and parents in Pakistan.

 Perkins served as deputy director of the Institute for Child Study in the College of Education at the University of Maryland from 1960 to 1981, was acting director from 1976 to 1978, and Chair of the Department of Human Development, 1982–1983.
+He has been recognized as one of the most important educational thinkers in history.